Priscy4163/Group5_Bioinformatics/README.md

 ### 7. Acknowledgement.

 # ABOUT THE COURSE:
-Bioinformatics is an interdisciplinary field which harnesses computer science, mathematics, physics and biology. it uses computer programs for a variety of applicatuins including determining gene and protein functions, establishing evolutionary relationships and predicting the three dimensional shape of protein.
+Bioinformatics is an interdisciplinary field which harnesses computer science, mathematics, physics and biology. it uses computer programs for a variety of applications including determining gene and protein functions, establishing evolutionary relationships and predicting the three dimensional shape of protein.
 It encompasses all aspects of biological information acquisition, processing, storage,distribution, analysis and interpretation of data.

 ## GROUP NAME: Group 5 (Bioinformatics)